Jmeza01/eResume/README.md

-#  eResume and Web Development Projects
+#  eResume and Web Development Project

 ## Please <a href="https://jmeza01.github.io/eResume/">Click Here</a> to access my eResume!